SchwarzIT/onyx/.changeset/neat-ants-do.md

 ---
-"@sit-onyx/headless": minor
+"@sit-onyx/headless": major
 ---

+- BREAKING CHANGE: `createTooltip` now provides a `root` element, which is used to listen for outside clicks
-- implement: useGlobalListener composable helper
+- new `useGlobalListener` composable helper